nitpickity/tacky/README.md

 A protobuf serializer and deserializer for Rust that gets out of the way of your domain types.

+Note: this is work-in-progress, APIs may change. the basic idea will not.

 ## Why this exists

 Every protobuf library for Rust works the same way: generate a Rust struct that mirrors your schema, fill it in, serialize it.
 The problem is that serializing data and representing data in your domain are two different concerns — and this approach couples them together whether you like it or not.